DataScienceSpecialization/courses/06_StatisticalInference/homework/hw2.md

 [1] 102.3
 ```

 --- &multitext

 You don't believe that your friend can discern good wine from cheap.
 Assuming
 that you're right, in a blind test where you randomize 6 paired varieties (Merlot,
 Chianti, ...) of cheap and expensive wines

-what is the change that she gets 5 or 6 right expressed as a percentage
+1. What is the change that she gets 5 or 6 right expressed as a percentage
 to one decimal place?

 *** .hint
 Let $p=.5$ and $X$ be binomial

 *** .explanation
 <span class="answer">10.9</span>